lewishowles/components/src/components/form/form-field/form-field.md

 Whether this field is required.
 When `true`, the `required` attribute is added to the underlying input.
 This is also set automatically when a `required` rule for this field is present in the parent [form-wrapper](/src/components/form/form-wrapper/form-wrapper.md)'s `rules`, but the prop allows explicit control.

 Validation rules are not set on `form-field` directly.
-Define them on the parent `form-wrapper`'s `rules` prop instead — see the [form-wrapper docs](/src/components/form/form-wrapper/form-wrapper.md) for the available rules.
+Define them on the parent `form-wrapper`'s `rules` prop instead; see the [form-wrapper docs](/src/components/form/form-wrapper/form-wrapper.md) for the available rules.

 ### `inputAttributes`